Professor-G/MicroLIA/README.md

 # Installation + Libraries
 Clone the repository or download to a local system as a ZIP file.
 It's best to work off the same directory in which the package (as well as pyLIMA) is saved, so that the modules can be called directly, such as:

 from **random_forest_classifier** import **predict_class**

-Besides pyLIMA, the code is written entirely in python, and makes use of several familiar packages.
-They are:
+Besides pyLIMA, the code is written entirely in python, and makes use of familiar packages including sklearn and scipy.
-* numpy
-* scipy
-* astropy
-* sklearn

 # Test Script